What is Your Value? Defining Value in Turnkey Precision Sheet Metal Fabrication

 As noted above, costs extend beyond price, such as the cost of delays, miscommunication, poor quality, and/or inexperienced staff.
 As a supplier, Meta Fab knows that the aforementioned lead to costs that impact our customers’ bottom line.

-Second, Meta Fab’s three-decade experience and expertise in turnkey precision sheet metal furthers our capacity to prevent mistakes and produce quality products.
+Second, Meta Fab’s three-decade experience and expertise in turnkey precision sheet metal further our capacity to prevent mistakes and produce quality products.

 Third, Meta Fab invests in best practices.
 For example, Meta Fab participates in and supports industry events that explore needs and innovations in manufacturing.
 Often, industry events address local issues, policies, and resources that lead to cost-effective strategies and solutions.
 Investing in ongoing learning opportunities increases Meta Fab’s knowledge and strength as an innovator and industry leader.

 Meta Fab’s benefits attract experienced employees and our workplace culture retains them.
-Our engineers walk customers through their projects, the manufacturing staff is committed to their work, account managers are responsive and available to provide exceptional service to our customers, and our outreach specialists maintain ongoing communication and opportunities for customers to offer feedback.
+Our engineers walk customers through their projects, the manufacturing staff is committed to their work, account managers are accessible and responsive to customers, and our outreach specialists maintain ongoing communication and opportunities for customers to offer feedback.

 Meta Fab also applies best practices through our “3 Steps of Quality” system: 1) Validate; 2) Perform; and 3) Verify.